 Play Kitchen – Think of all the fun pretend dinner parties, family meals, and restaurants that can come to life with a play kitchen.
 This stylish wood kitchen set by KidKraft is fully equipped with a refrigerator, oven, cooktop, sink, microwave, phone, shelving, and even a washing machine!
 You may want some dishes and cookware to go along with it.

 Play Food – Whether or not you have a pretend kitchen, I think that preparing imaginary meals might be a universal favorite pastime for kids.
-My children really enjoy playing with their wooden cutting food from Melissa & Doug.
-Their realistic Combine & Dine Dinner set is also well-rated, and although not wooden, it is durable and safe for little ones.
+Visit my list of top play food sets.

 Pretend Play Costumes – My kids love putting on dress-up clothes, and when we have other kids over to play, they often gravitate to our costume rack.
 You do not need a bunch of elaborate costumes for kids to have fun!
 You could simply grab some hats, capes, or tutus.
 Alternatively, try some simple community worker costumes, such as this role play set that includes a railroad engineer, construction worker, and firefighter.

 Dolls – My kids love acting out scenes and engaging in pretend-play with dolls and figurines.
 When it comes to dolls, keep it simple.
 There is no need for them to walk, talk, or realistically eat.
 I gave my oldest daughter a Manhattan Baby Stella doll for her first birthday, and at eight years old, she still plays with her doll regularly.
 Stella dolls are soft and plush, and they come in a variety of skin tones.
 There is also a boy version if you prefer.